 Dr. Fraser will provide a review of biomechanics of the bladder and urethra with a particular emphasis on how the biomechanics of the urethra during voiding affects normal bladder physiology during voiding.
-Dr. Li's presentation will take the program to a molecular level as he presents the results of his research and reviews the research of others on the molecular mechanisms of stretch in bladder contraction.
-He will review the classic neuroregulation mechanisms and report on recent molecular signaling findings which modulate stretch-induced bladder contractions in which the interstitial cells of Cajal (ICC)-like cells take a prominent role.
 Dr. Sullivan will review the data relating lower urinary tract biomechanics to pathophysiologies of the lower urinary tract such as overactive bladder and interstitial cystitis with an emphasis on molecular outcomes.
 She will discuss how changes in lower urinary tract biomechanics can impact pathophysiological outcomes as well as how changes to molecular and cellular biology in pathophysiological states can in turn impact lower urinary tract biomechanics.
 Her talk will set the stage for a discussion on pathophysiological based treatments aimed at restoring lower urinary tract biomechanics to normal.
 Dr. Chermansky will provide clinical insights into the effect of therapeutic treatments on pathophysiology and lower urinary tract biomechanics.
 His talk will, as a result, relate the previously presented research to clinical outcomes.
 In addition, he will add insights on the molecular, cellular, and other mechanisms by which pharmacological therapeutics can improve lower urinary tract biomechanics.

-Urethral biomechanics: Implications for normal physiology and pathophysiology Matthew Fraser, Ph.D.
+Urethral biomechanics: Implications for normal physiology and pathophysiology

+Matthew Fraser, Ph.D.